justinwilaby/sax-wasm/README.md

 Sax Wasm is a sax style parser for XML, HTML and JSX written in [Rust](https://www.rust-lang.org/en-US/), compiled for Web Assembly with the sole motivation to bring **near native speeds** to XML and JSX parsing for node and the web.
-Inspired by [sax js](https://github.com/isaacs/sax-js) and rebuilt with Rust for Web Assembly sax-wasm brings optimizations for speed and support for JSX syntax.
+Inspired by [sax js](https://github.com/isaacs/sax-js) and rebuilt with Rust for Web Assembly, sax-wasm brings optimizations for speed and support for JSX syntax.

 Suitable for [LSP](https://langserver.org/) implementations, sax-wasm provides line numbers and character positions within the